‘Let those who are wise consider the steadfast love of God’ (43)

 - May those who are wise give heed to these things; consider the love of God (the final verse 43)

 Suitable refrains in the normal sources seem to have been discouraged by infrequent appearance of this and the two succeeding psalms in the Lectionary.
 Fortunately, Isaac Everett in TEP provides a great three-verse, three-part setting that is thoughtful and fun to sing with a little practice.
 This excellent trio refrain is repeated in PFAS 107C.
-(If accompanying the singing with guitar, however, the chords in TEP will be found to differ slightly from the PFAS piano accompaniment.
-The former reflects the B dominant seventh tonalities of the lead voice part, while the piano takes that accidental as a sus 4 in a passing sub-dominant E. Either works well.)
+(If accompanying the singing with guitar, the chords in TEP will be found to differ slightly from the PFAS piano accompaniment.
+The former reflects the B dominant seventh tonalities of the lead voice part, while the piano has an occasional A chord and omits the dominant sevenths on B and E. Either works well.)

 Marty Haugen’s simple, apposite and enjoyable Consider the steadfast love of God (43) is offered in the The New Century Hymnal.